emqx/blog/en/201912/emqx-rule-engine-series-writing-messages-to-tdengine.md

 Click **Create**  to complete the creation of the rules.
 The data will be written to DBEngine when the smart door lock reports the data.
 The whole work and business process are as follows:

-- Smart door lock reports data to EMQ X
+- Smart door lock reports data to EMQX
 - The `message.publish` event triggers the rule engine and starts to match the data fields of `topic` and `payload` according to the `where` condition in the conditional SQL.
 - After the rule is hit, the response action list is triggered, and the request parameters required for the action are spliced according to the message content template in the response action.
 In this rule, the request parameter is an SQL statement that contains the reported data information of the smart door lock.
 - Initiate a request based on the type of action and resources used, call the RESTful API to send instructions to TDEngine for execution, and complete data writing.